frederickbyte/portfolio/src/posts/big-tech.md

 Instead, individuals like Hawley argue that tech companies are secretly meeting and sharing information so that they can simultaneously [shadow ban](https://en.wikipedia.org/wiki/Shadow_banning) or censor posts made by Republicans.
 He is not the only one claiming such malfeasance.

 Ben Shapiro, popular conservative commentator, recently went on a [diatribe](https://twitter.com/benshapiro/status/1348292928591032325) regarding the need for government oversight of tech companies who, he claims, are becoming monopolies.
+Here is the beginning of his rant against social media platforms:

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Imagine if, in the midst of the massive BLM riots this summer, the entire tech infrastructure had deplatformed Facebook because some had used that app to plan events devolving into violence.
+People would rightly have called that an insane act of ideological fascism.</p>&mdash; Ben Shapiro (@benshapiro) <a href="https://twitter.com/benshapiro/status/1348292928591032325?ref_src=twsrc%5Etfw">January 10, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Shapiro often speaks about he supposed "censorship" of conservative posts on social media.
+Shapiro and other pundits often speak about he supposed "censorship" of conservative posts on social media.

 <div class="callout__info">
   <h4>✋ You put "censorship" in quotes too?</h4>